Framework-R-D/phlex-design/doc/ch_preliminaries/data_flow.rst

 .. rubric:: Footnotes

-.. [#f1] Treating functions as nodes and data as edges is a function-centric view of the graph.
-         It is also possible to invert the view of the graph such that the data are treated as nodes and the functions as edges; this is the data-centric graph, which is the *line digraph* of the function-centric graph.
+.. [#f1] It is also possible to invert the view of the graph such that the data are treated as nodes and the functions as edges; such an approach yields a data-centric graph, which is the *line digraph* of the function-centric graph shown above.
 .. [#f2] In Haskell (and, similarly, in category theory), this transformation is achieved through the `List/fmap` functor.
 .. [#f3] The same data flow can equivalently be represented with an unfold that uses the predicate :math:`less\_than\_or\_equal\_to\_n` and the operator :math:`\textit{increment}`, but starts with an initial value of :math:`1`.
          This other representation, however, requires an unfold predicate that depends on the value of :math:`n`.